 a science party of 10, and is the primary vessel supporting educational cruises.
 Over 10,000 students had their first sea-going experience and career training on this vessel.

 The Keys Marine Laboratory, situated right in the middle of the Florida Keys, is a platform that provides unique opportunities for short and long term field and laboratory experiences and research for undergraduate and graduate students and academic and non-academic scientists.

 Our mission is to facilitate, promote, and support collaborative ocean-related research.
 Our members study environmental issues of importance to Florida such as oil and

 dispersant impacts on the Gulf ecosystem, hurricanes, corals, and red tide.
 FIO played a key role in Florida’s scientific response to the BP Oil Spill in 2010.

 For over 40 years the FIO has provided marine field experience for tens of thousands of students from Florida and beyond, inspiring many of them to continue a career

-FIO has 27 members institutions from all parts of the state.
+Meet FIO member institutions from all parts of the state.
 These include academic institutions, government agencies, non-profit institutions, and for-profit institutions.